-The Public Prosecution Service (Openbaar Ministerie, or OM) is a national organisation with offices in all regions.
-There is also a national Public Prosecutor’s Office that focuses on combating (international) organised crime, and a Functional Public Prosecutor’s Office to combat environmental and financial crime and fraud.
+The Public Prosecution Service (Openbaar Ministerie, or OM) is a national organisation with offices in all regions of the Netherlands.
+There is also a national public prosecutor’s office that focuses on combating (international) organised crime, and a functional public prosecutor’s office to combat environmental and financial crime and fraud.

 There are 10 district prosecutor’s offices, where public prosecutors, assisted by administrative and legal experts, handle several hundred thousand cases a year.
 If an appeal is lodged, the case will be referred to one of the four regional prosecutor’s offices.
-The OM’s representative at these offices is called the advocate-general or Advocaat-Generaal.
-Chief Public Prosecutors and chief advocates-general are in charge of these offices.
-At national level the OM is governed by the Board of Procurators General (College van Procureurs-generaal) in The Hague.
-Political responsibility for the OM lies with the Minister of Justice.
-Together with the Board of Procurators General, he or she decides on priorities for investigation and prosecution.
+The OM’s representative at these offices is called the advocate-general (Advocaat-Generaal).
+Chief public prosecutors and chief advocates-general are in charge of these offices.
+At national level, the OM is governed by the Board of Prosecutors General (College van Procureurs-generaal) in The Hague.
+Political responsibility for the OM lies with the Minister for Justice.
+Together with the Board of Prosecutors General, the Minister decides on priorities for investigation and prosecution.

 Role and duties